-Yes, you can—but it’s the real estate equivalent of walking a tightrope.
-This is actually one of the trickiest questions to answer.
-On the one hand, if you buy a home before you sell the one you’re in, you’re overextended financially; if you sell before you buy, you might need to rent awhile before finding a new place.
-But there are ways to do both at once, and one option is to instate a “sale contingency” in your contract.
+Yes, but it can be tricky.
+For instance, if you buy a home before you sell the one you’re in, you might find yourself overextended financially.
+If you sell before you buy, you might end up needing to rent in the interim.
+But there are ways to do both at once!
+One option is for us to propose a “sale contingency” in your contract.
 (This means you only agree to buy a home if you can sell the one you’re in.
 The only downside is if your seller doesn’t agree, which is possible if they want the timing set in stone.)

 How many homes should I see before making an offer?

 That’s entirely up to you!
 It’s entirely likely you’ll have viewed hundreds of homes online before we officially tour a home together.
 Some clients find their dream house right away.
 Others search for the better part of a year.
 Of course, you also have the option to build and if you’re interested, I happen to know an incredible builder.
 (Hint: he’s my husband!)
 Get the details here.

 What do you think the seller will accept as a fair price?

 This is also highly subjective.
 Speaking generally, knocking 5% off the list price in a first offer doesn’t ruffle feathers, but there are other variables to take into account like how hot the local market is and how long the house has been listed.

 I understand there are a lot of emotions around the decision to buy.
 It’s normal to feel exhilarated one moment and terrified the next (not just because of the financial and geographic changes, but also the unknowns).
 As your partner, I’ll help you unclutter the process and as your advisor, I’ll advocate for your best interests every step of the way.